micvbang/blog.vbang.dk/_posts/2024-06-19-eventdripper.md

 The only type of expression we haven't considered yet is `THEN` expressions with `WITHIN` arguments.
 Here, it's not only the arrival of new events that contributes to whether an expression is satisfied, but also the fact that time continues on its infinite march.
 I don't currently see a way of doing this that doesn't rely on a cron job having to run in the background, reevaluating expressions at some fraction of the interval of `WITHIN`'s time constraint.
 If you've got any ideas for how this could work, do reach out!

 Although the implementation of eventdripper and driplang is interesting to discuss, I'll leave these details for another blog post.
-For eventdripper, however, I will say that it requires surprisingly little and rather simple code, especially considering that it allows us to both describe and evaluate rather complex event triggers which otherwise have a tendency to turn into a big ball of mud.
+For driplang, however, I will say that it requires surprisingly little and rather simple code, especially considering that it allows us to both describe and evaluate rather complex event triggers which otherwise have a tendency to turn into a big ball of mud.

 # Heading back to the surface